sorasuu/Firmable-AI-Business-Searcher/README.md

 \`\`\`json
 {
   "url": "https://example.com",
-  "questions": ["What is their pricing model?"]
+  "questions": ["What is their pricing model?", "Who are their main competitors?"]
 }
 \`\`\`

 **Headers:**
 \`\`\`
 Authorization: Bearer your-secret-key-here
+Content-Type: application/json
 \`\`\`

 **Response:**